 All that being said, it is important to remember that none of this applies to non-personal data.
 While most existing anonymization techniques need to destroy vast amounts of information in order to prevent re-identification, it is the unique value proposition of synthetic data that finally allows for information to flow freely at granular level as needed, without infringing individuals’ fundamental right for privacy.
 Rather than sharing the original, privacy-sensitive data, organizations can thus share statistically representative data and circumvent the restrictions on personal data.

 Our economy increasingly depends on the free flow of information.
 It’s broadly recognized, and yet, at the same time, the need for strong privacy is more important than ever before.
 Synthetic data is a solution that offers a viable way out of this dilemma.
-Contact us to learn more about it.
+Watch our webinar entitled Can AI solve the Schrems II puzzle? to learn more!